zaiah/vmsuite/README.md

 -s | --morph-and-copy <VM_NAME>  Should morph and copy/clone a VM.
 -e | --name <VM_NAME>		  Use name as identifier when morphing.
 -u | --uuid <VM_UUID>        Use uuid as identiifer when morphing.

+-z | --nw-bandwidth          Set soft network bandwidth limit -y | --disk-bandwidth        Set soft disk usage bandwidth limit -b | --balloon <ARG>         Set balloon size.
+-x | --cpus <ARG>            Set CPU count.
+-xl | --cpu-limit <ARG>      Set CPU exec limit

+*ALL VMs MUST BE OFF WHEN USING THESE OPTIONS*

+--basefolder ?? (what does this mean for me?)
+--extra-commands
+	throw what you haven't coded for or set in a db -
+	1. vram for example on a 3d render farm snapshot server (--vram)
+	2. --boot dvd|disk|net (Different booting shcemes...)

 ## vmmgr (rename to vmsingle and vmmulti?)